mumuki/mumuki-development-installer/README.md

-# mumuki-development-installer
+# mumuki-devinstaller
 > Installer for the Mumuki Platform development environment

 This installer installs a complete development environment in a Vagrant Machine with batteries included:

 * Rbenv installation
 * The escualo gem
 * PosgreSQL and Mongo databases
 * Rabbit Queue
 * All main Mumuki Platform components, gems and runners

 After running it, you are ready to start coding mumuki!